 - Saturation of competition makes margins very slim

-I started out on mobile traffic and had some success and then went over to Facebook and made a ton of money with it.
+I started on mobile Traffic, had some success, and then went to Facebook and made a ton of money.

-I recommend that you start out with clean white hat offers or even e-com offers on Facebook traffic from affiliate networks.
+I recommend that you start with clean white hat offers or even e-com offers on Facebook Traffic from affiliate networks.

-Pick one traffic source and go with it, get really good on it, learn it, I recommend Facebook to start.
+Pick one Traffic source, go with it, get good on it, and learn it.
+I recommend Facebook to start.

-One of the reasons I like Facebook is you can test with low budgets.Be warned that Facebook has tendency to shut down accounts these days for no good reason and they sometimes put low budget caps on new ad accounts.
+One of the reasons I like Facebook is you can test with low budgets but be warned, Facebook tends to shut down accounts these days for no good reason, and sometimes they put low budget caps on new ad accounts.